RituPande/ritupande.github.io/_posts/10-01-2023-expectation-maximization.md

 P(Z,X; \Theta) = Model
 P(Z|X ) = Posterior

-Expectation Maximixation : Mechanism to find the value of $$ \Theta $$ that maximizes the likelihood function that is dependent on observed values X and latent variables Z. As variable Z is unobserved it is difficult to find a closed form solution for
+Expectation Maximixation : Mechanism to find the value of $$ \Theta $$ that maximizes the likelihood function that is dependent on observed values X and latent variables Z.
-P( X,Z;\Theta ).
-Expectation maximization allows for maximum likelihoodto be calculated using  $$ \Sum_Z P(X, \Theta ) $$, i.e. marginalized over Z.